 And thanks to a similar dish made by my friend Trang and a “Super Sunday Sauce” recipe I found in Rachael Ray Magazine, I was able to piece together how Kim made this for us, plus – added bonus – turn it into a dish that can simmer all day long in the slow cooker!

-- 1 pound country style pork ribs, preferably pasture raised
+- 1 pound pork ribs country style, preferably pasture raised

-- 1 pound mild Italian sausage (either links that have been cut into 1 inch pieces or ground sausage), preferably pasture raised
+- 1 pound sausage mild Italian, preferably pasture raised, either links that have been cut into 1 inch pieces or ground sausage

 - 1 teaspoon salt